 3 Types of Stochastic Indicators

-There are 3 types of Stochastic Oscillator Indicators: fast, slow and full stochastic oscillator.
+Three types of Stochastic Oscillator Indicators exist: fast, slow, and full stochastic oscillators.

 - During an upward trend, stock price action tends to close at the high of the candle.